 - Two fully accessible toilets

-- Assistance available for those with hearing impairments at our talks and events
+- Assistance available for those with hearing needs at our talks and events

 - Assistance dogs welcome

 The MERL is committed to providing a safe and welcoming environment for those with ASD (Autism Spectrum Disorder) and their families.
-We are actively trying to improve our accessibility in this area, and welcome any feedback on our resources and plans for future quiet opening hours on this survey:
+We are actively trying to improve our accessibility in this area, and welcome any feedback on our resources and quiet opening hours on this survey:

 The MERL Google Streetview tour